umass-cs-security/CTFd/readme-docker.md

 - new dependency ```pyyaml```

 To check whether VM has correct setup after executing `./startup.sh`, issue `sudo lsof -i -P -n | grep LISTEN` to check what ports are mapped from caro-1 to VM.
 (Suppose have two => 8080:80 for CTFd Platform, and 56151:56151 for ssh connection to VM's student management docker container.)

+## Notes
+- docker file need to have port `EXPOSE` and command `CMD` specified
+- docker-compose file should have `image` field with value `localhost:56156/<you image name>`
+- docker_config page is prefered to leave it along (but you need to select all needed images in the registry.)